The 10 principles behind successful KM strategies

 Knowledge of product, knowledge of process, knowledge of customer

-Some companies make things, some do things, some maintain relationships.
+Favorite Some companies make things, some do things, some maintain relationships.
 Process companies, Product companies, Client companies – different focus, different business, different approach to KM.
-OK, so that is an oversimplification – most companies are a mix of Doing, Making and Relationship Management; they have product departments where they Make
+OK, so that is an oversimplification – most companies are a mix of Doing, Making and Relationship Management; they have product departments where they

 Read More